Learn how to make a simple syrup out of mint. It’s an easy quick process that you can use in your drinks or for baking cakes.

-This mint simple syrup is incredibly aromatic and a versatile additional to your drinks and baked goods.
+This mint simple syrup is an incredibly aromatic and versatile addition to your drinks and baked goods.

 It’s incredible how easy and customizable it is to make simple syrup.

 It is a great ingredient not just for cocktail making and sweetening drinks but also for baking.

 And this mint simple syrup recipe is a delicious and refreshing variation of the classic unflavored simple syrup.

 This will also work, as an alternative, to the Easy Espresso Martini With Baileys Recipe for an added deep flavor.

 Cocktail making can call for expensive and difficult-to-find ingredients.

 However, simple syrup is very easy to make at home and rather inexpensive.
 This is a relief because most cocktail recipes call for the syrup to sweeten the drink.

 Syrup is used because it blends easier and more evenly.
 Whereas undissolved sugar (especially in cold drinks) will sit at the bottom of the glass.

 It is a neutral colorless sweetener, ideal for infusing spices and herbs to add a new layer of flavor to drinks and cake.